Dre1896/RIT-DSCI-633-FDS/README.md

 RIT provides several helpful resources, do not hesitate to ask for help from us.
 Some of the links are given below:
 - [Counseling and Psychological Services (CaPS)](https://www.rit.edu/studentaffairs/counseling/)
 - Call 585-475-2261 for urgent matters or email <caps@rit.edu> for non-urgent cases.

+**Disclaimer**
+Not all material has been created from scrath.
+I have tried my best to credit the source, but if you see that missing anywhere, please contact me via RIT email.